Like Google for Tech PR: TechNews Keeps Broadening Its Lead as Tech PR's Best Research Tool

 I've been in tech PR for the better part of 20 years.
 I was a principal in a boutique agency back in the early '00s (Venture PR Group).
 I was an early employee of Page One PR, the first agency to work with Linux creator Linus Torvalds.
 I've represented some really interesting open source projects for The Linux Foundation (like Hyperledger).
 And I continue to consult to early stage tech startups in the realm of datacenter / cloud / developer tech.

 So I've tried just about every PR research tool through the years.
 And with respect to the fact that Cision, Meltwater and MuckRack each have their own pros and cons that others may have more personal experience with - for me there is one tool that is fundamental to tech PR, and just keeps broadening its lead: TechNews (https://technews.io).
+It's like Google for tech PR - so indispensable it's hard to imagine not having access to it.

 If you are working with any client, and you consider the repetitive tasks around media relations (and what it actually takes to get results), a lot of it looks like: